antoniopelusi/File-Splitter/README.md

 **temporary files are automatically deleted**

-**the output files will be stored in the File Splitter current folder**
+**the output files will be stored:++
+- in the File Splitter current folder for Windows OS
+- in the home folder for Linux OS

 ## Documentation
 The documentation for this project is available in the **/doc** folder